wrzchwc/software-company-practice/README.md

 ## Context

-This project has been created during participation in [video course](https://www.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/) by Zachary Reece at Udemy.
+This project has been created during participation in a [video course](https://www.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/) by Zachary Reece at Udemy.
 The graphical design is exactly the same as presented in the course, however variety of optimizations and improvements have been applied to improve code quality.